SidRichardsQuantum/Shors_Algorithm_Simulation/README.md

 ## Limitations

-- **Exponential Memory**: Classical simulation runtime is exponential for factorisation problems
+- **Exponential Memory**: Classical simulation runtime is (sub-)exponential for factorisation problems
 - **Small Numbers Only**: Practical for factoring small integers ($N < 100$) using few qubits
 - **Educational Purpose**: Not suitable for large numbers practically used for RSA
 - **Multiple Runs**: May require multiple runs if classical checks on $N, a$ or $r$ fail